miczho/self-notes/topics/cs479-notes.md

 3. Unique Constraints - only unique entries
 4. Primary Keys - column(s) that identify a row, uniqrue and not-null
 5. Foreign Keys - relates columns between tables, finds common values
-	- a foreign key can reference *more than one* columns
+	- a foreign key can reference *more than one* column
 	- *Does a foreign key have to reference a primary key?* It is convention to reference to a primary key, but if you must reference to a non-primary key, the column AT LEAST has to have a UNIQUE constraint.

 ![](../pictures/cs479-postgres-primary-foreign-key.png)